 While roulette is very much a game of chance, various strategies have been devised for increasing the likelihood of success.
-Here is a rundown of different roulette systems; however, inexperienced roulette players might first benefit from learning these crucial things to know about roulette.
+Here is a rundown of different systems; however, inexperienced players might first benefit from learning these crucial things to know about the game.

 Picking Apart Roulette Jargon

-There are various pieces of potentially bewildering jargon that, so far, might have escaped your notice if your experience of roulette is lacking.
+There are various pieces of potentially bewildering jargon that, so far, might have escaped your notice if your experience is lacking.
 Here are some examples of such terms and their definitions.